inji/inji-wallet/README.md

 - [React Native - Publishing to the App Store](https://reactnative.dev/docs/publishing-to-app-store)
 - [Apple Developer - Distributing Your App for Beta Testing and Releases](https://developer.apple.com/documentation/xcode/distributing-your-app-for-beta-testing-and-releases)

+## VC Verification Support

+### Android

+There is kotlin library [vc-verifier](https://github.com/mosip/vc-verifier) which is used for signature verification for ldp_vc, mso_mdoc and vc+sd-jwt/dc+sd-jwt credential formats.

+Following are the details about support for different credential formats:
+* For ldp_vc,
+  * RSA(PS256 & RS256), EdDSA and ECDSA(ES256 & ES256K) signature algorithms are supported.
+* For mso_mdoc,
+  * only ECDSA(ES256) signature algorithm is supported.
+* For vc+sd-jwt/dc+sd-jwt,
+  * only ECDSA(ES256 & ES256K) signature algorithm is supported.

+### iOS

+🚨 There is no library available for iOS for signature verification that can support all credential formats ldp_vc, mso_mdoc and vc+sd-jwt/dc+sd-jwt.
+So we have by-passed verification to allow seamless testing and interoperability across platforms.

+Following are the details about support and bypass for different credential formats:
+* For ldp_vc,
+  * RSA(PS256 & RS256) signature algorithm is supported and verified using digital bazaar library.
+  * Other algorithms like ECDSA and EdDSA are not supported and vc verification is by-passed.
+* For mso_mdoc,
+  * vc verification is by-passed.
+* For vc+sd-jwt/dc+sd-jwt,
+  * vc verification is by-passed.

 ### Note